akuonj/akuonj/README.md

 👋 Hi, I’m Joshua Otieno.

-👨‍💻 Experienced Android app developer and seasoned system administrator.
+👨‍💻 Experienced Java and Django developer for both android and web applications.
+Experienced in building docker containers and also seasoned system administrator.

 🌱 Always learning and exploring new technologies.

 💼 Open to exciting opportunities in application development and system administration.

 📫 How to reach me:
-   - Contact: 0745699842 / 0741435350
+   - Contact: 0741435350
    - Email: akuonjunior@gmail.com